 Most biblical scholars see the woman in Revelation 12 as having some connection with bringing about the birth of the Messiah.
 As a result, they see her as representing the people of God who preceded the Messiah, which includes Mary, Israel, and even Eve.
 Scholars also believe this woman represents the Church, who gives birth to the people of the New Covenant.
 The multiplicity of meanings in the passage answers several common objections to Mary being identified with this woman “clothed with the sun.”

 For example, some critics say the woman’s experience of birth pangs conflicts with the long-standing belief that Mary (who was conceived without original sin) did not experience one of its punishments in the form of painful childbirth (Gen. 3:16).
-But these “birth pangs” could refer to the sorrow that pierced Mary’s heart before she gave birth to Jesus (Luke 2:35), the pain she felt at the Cross, during which she became a spiritual mother to John (and by extension all believers), and the pain experienced by the people of God both before the messiah’s birth and after his resurrection during Roman persecution.
+But these “birth pangs” could refer to Mary’s trials before the birth of Jesus, the pain she felt at the Cross, during which she became a spiritual mother to John (and by extension all believers), and the pain experienced by the people of God both before the Messiah’s birth and after his resurrection during Roman persecution.

 However, N.T.
 Wright says of this woman “she is a ‘sign,’ not a literal mother.”
 In response, we can note that John also describes “the great red dragon” in this passage as being a “sign” (Greek: semeion) but nearly all commenters agree the dragon represents an individual: Satan.
 Indeed, as Tim Staples notes, “There are four main characters in the chapter: “the woman,” the devil, Jesus, and the Archangel Michael.
 No one denies that the other three mentioned are real persons.
 It fits the context exegetically to interpret ‘the woman’ as a person (Mary) as well.”
 Wright even says, “It is from this faithful Israel, admittedly ultimately through the ‘virgin daughter of Israel,’ Mary herself, that the messiah is born.”